-Problems with semi-truck brakes are often caused by poor maintenance or defective components.
+Poor maintenance or defective components frequently cause problems with semi-truck breaks.
 Commercial truck drivers should monitor their brakes and watch for signs of faulty brakes on a regular basis so they can avoid serious damage and potential truck accidents.

-Defective truck tires may be improperly built, worn out, or inflated incorrectly.
+Truck tires can be defective if they are built improperly, worn out, or inflated incorrectly.
 These problems cause issues with the overall stability and handling of the truck, leading to accidents on the road.
-To prevent tire problems, truck drivers and manufacturers should undergo routine tire inspections to ensure their truck is reviewed and cleared for driving.
+Truck drivers and manufactures should regularly inspect thier tires to prevent tire problems and ensure thier trucks are safe to drive.

 If a part defect causes a truck accident, who is at fault?

 The manufacturer is often responsible when a trucking accident occurs due to a defective part.
-But, it is possible that a portion of negligence could be placed on the truck driver and/or the trucking company if the defect is something they could have discovered or prevented through proper maintenance.
+However, it is possible to assign some negligence to the truck driver and/or the trucking company if they could have detected or prevented the defect through proper maintenance.

-One example would be improperly maintained brakes or brake pads that resulted in a rear-end accident.
+An example of this would be a rear-end accident caused by brakes or brake pads that were not properly maintained.
 The liability for defectively maintained brakes would fall on the trucking company.